Surihix/WhiteBinTools/README.md

 # WhiteBinTools
-This app allows you to unpack and repack the main white_img archive files from the FF13 game trilogy. the app has to be run from a command prompt with a valid argument switch. the list of valid switches that you can use with this app are given below.
+This app allows you to unpack and repack the main white_img archive files from the FF13 game trilogy as well as the KEL.DAT archive from Dirge of Cerberus. the app should be launched from command prompt with a few argument switches to perform a function. the list of valid argument switches are given below:

 **Game Codes:**
-<br>``-ff131`` For 13-1's files
+<br>``-ff131`` For FF13-1 and Dirge Of Cerberus files
-<br>``-ff132`` For 13-2 and 13-LR's files
+<br>``-ff132`` For FF13-2 and FF13-LR 's files

 <br>**Tool actions:**